gabiqrm/gabiqrm/README.md

 🌍 I live in Rio de Janeiro.

-❤ I'm passionate about technology, front-end development, inovation and  possibilities. 🎯🚀
+❤ I'm passionate about technology, development, inovation and  possibilities. 🎯🚀

 ## Languages and Technologies I use daily: